KashyapAnkur/netflix-gpt/README.md

 - Deploy to hosting:-
   - firebase login
   - firebase init
-  - create npm run build and then
+  - create "npm run build" and then
   - firebase deploy